ethereum/portal-website/pages/concepts/execution-clients.md

 More intelligent caching strategies will likely be needed for the state data.
 A client would likely want to keep a list of *hot* acccounts for which it continually maintains an up-to-date local copy of the account state.
-This would be useful for any commonly accessed account such as in wallet use cases.
+This would be useful for any commonly-accessed account, like wallets.

 The most advanced strategies will likely involve keeping some kind of *cold* / *hot* information about the ethereum state itself, so that truly cold state can be dropped to reduce the overall state size with zero impact on normal EVM execution.
-This type of approach will likely be needed for use of Portal based execution clients in protocol use cases like staking.
-In such cases it will be important to maintain peak performance.
-It is also worth noting that use cases such as these will need to take into account attack vectors such as a transaction intentionally accessing a large amount of cold state, causing the executing client to fall behind on block processing due to not having a full local copy of the state.
+In some cases, like staking, this type of approach will likely be needed for Portal-based execution clients to maintain peak performance.
+It is also worth noting that use cases such as these will need to take into account attack vectors like a transaction intentionally accessing a large amount of cold state, causing the executing client to fall behind on block processing due to not having a full local copy of the state.